iKevinY/joseki/README.md

 # joseki

-Go engine written in Rust.
+Go engine written in Rust (still very much a work in progress).